Roberto-Mota/ROOPG/README.md

 # ROOPG
- This project is only to make OOP easier to understand.
+ I created this project just to get a more playful understanding of OOP concepts.
+Feel free to use it in your studies